cuplv/text-to-sql-wizardcoder/README.md

 ## Prerequisites

-- Ensure that you have Python installed on your system.
 - Install the required Python packages listed in the `requirements.txt` file, if not already done.

 ## Generate Training and Validation Data